top of page

 I made out shadowy outlines of trees

-Their outstretched branches ready to snag me
+Outstretched branches poised to snag me

-And bare twisted roots poised to trip me
+And bare twisted roots to trip me

-As the sun set and the temperature fell
+As the sun set and temperatures fell

-I considered succumbing to the frozen darkness
+I thought to succumb to the frozen darkness

-Then I saw my sister the moon
+Until I saw my sister the moon

-And decided to keep walking
+And resolved to keep walking

 By morning the dark rain clouds

-Had turned a misty blue gray
+Had turned to a misty blue gray

 And the first flakes of snow

-Seemed to wash away the numbness
+Seemed to wash away my numbness

 When the sun finally broke through